zulip/zulip/help/deactivate-or-reactivate-a-user.md

 !!! tip ""

-    You may want to [review and adjust](/help/manage-user-stream-subscriptions) the reactivated user's stream subscriptions.
+    You may want to [review and adjust](/help/manage-user-channel-subscriptions) the reactivated user's channel subscriptions.

 ## Related articles